Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 # Ranger's Aptitude

-Below are the Aptitudes available to the Ranger.
-If an Aptitude has a prerequisite, like your Ranger level or another Aptitude, you can learn it at the same time that you meet all of that Aptitude's prerequisites.
+Below are the Aptitudes available to the [Ranger].
+If an Aptitude has a prerequisite, like your [Ranger] level or another Aptitude, you can learn it at the same time that you meet all of that Aptitude's prerequisites.

+[Ranger]: ../../class/ranger/index.md

 ### Origin: Bounty Hunter